-\begin{proof} As $F$ is Lipschitz (see \cite{bertozzi2012} and \cite[Chap 4]{majda_bertozzi_2001}) we can use the Picard theorem in Banach space to prove the result. \end{proof} Now let us prove theorem \ref{GlobExistHolder}, that is $T = +\infty$ in the preceding proposition.
-To show that $T = \infty$ we will suppose $T< \infty$ in the whole following discussion and show that $\|\psi_t\|_{1,\gamma}$ is bounded uniformly in time on the interval $[0,T[$.
-In \cite{bertozzi2012}, an explicit formula is found for $f_t$, which can not be done in our case.
-However we are able to control the evolution of $f_t$.
+\begin{proof} As $F$ is Lipschitz \cite{bertozzi2012} and \cite[Chap 4]{majda_bertozzi_2001}) the Picard theorem in Banach spaces proves the result. \end{proof} Now let us prove Theorem \ref{GlobExistHolder}, that is $T = +\infty$ in the preceding proposition.
+To show this we suppose $T< \infty$ in the whole following discussion and show that $\|\psi_t\|_{1,\gamma}$ is bounded uniformly in time on the interval $[0, T[$.
+In \cite{bertozzi2012}, an explicit formula is found for $f_t$, which cannot be done in our case.
+However, we can control the evolution of $f_t$.